MIE-101: Lead immuno-oncology candidate

 Robust anti-tumor responses in preclinical studies across multiple tumor types

-Activates neutrophils (tumor killing function, cytokine secretion) and cytotoxic and memory T cells (adaptive immune response)
+Activates innate immune cells including neutrophils and NK cells (tumor killing function, cytokine secretion) and cytotoxic and memory T cells (adaptive immune response)

 Not neutralized by anti-drug antibodies (ADA)